riot/riot/doc/compiler.md

 ## Pre-processors

 This is the main fruit of pre- compilation.
 You can use your favourite pre- processor to create custom tags.
+Both HTML and JavaScript processor can be customized.

 ### CoffeeScript